astro-datalab/datalab/README.md

 ## Configuration update: If you upgraded from a version prior to v2.20.0

-With version v2.20.0, the `datalab` package changed internal service URLs to point to out new noirlab.edu domain (the old noao.edu domain expired on Nov 29, 2021).
-If you had `datalab` installed previously, your local configuration file may still point to the old domain.
+With version v2.20.0, the `datalab` package changed internal service URLs to point to our new noirlab.edu domain (the old noao.edu domain expired on Nov 29, 2021).
+If you had `datalab` installed previously, your local configuration file will still point to the old domain and you will see 'connection' errors when executing most commands.

 To fix this, simply rename the old configuration file.
 When you first run a `datalab` command again, a new and updated configuration file will